-Chocolate Pumpkin Cheesecake is a beautiful fall dessert idea that is so easy to make and so delicious too.
+This Chocolate Pumpkin Cheesecake is a beautiful fall dessert recipe that is so easy to make and so delicious too.
 This is a perfect dessert to impress your guests on Halloween or Thanksgiving!

 If you’re so inclined you can also trade up the swirl for a cobweb design, but a haphazard swirl will give you the same feeling, with a lot less skill involved.
 My kind of recipe.

 Watch How to Make My Chocolate Pumpkin Cheesecake Below!

 SUBSCRIBE TO MY YOUTUBE CHANNEL FOR MORE RECIPE VIDEOS!
 (IT’S FREE!)

 Here’s How to Make A Pumpkin Cheesecake with Chocolate Swirls